 - Differentiate projects with snapshots: Using images uploaded to the individual projects, users can differentiate the results by their selected snapshots.

-- Legend Toggle: Results which are displayed in a bar-graph format, can have the visibility of their components changed.
+- Legend Toggle: Results that are displayed in a bar-graph format, can have the visibility of their components changed.
 Meaning, users can hide certain categories of the bar graph by selected their legend titles.
 Show them again by selecting the hidden components.

 - Compare EUI, WUI, and LEED Points for WEc2 & EAc2: Check out the compare projects page to see a list of results to compare across projects.